Eglinton East LRT

-The Eglinton East LRT (EELRT), formerly known as the Scarborough Malvern LRT, is a proposed light rail line intended to be part of the Toronto subway system in Toronto, Ontario, Canada.
+The Eglinton East LRT (EELRT), also known as the Scarborough East Rapid Transit Line (SERT), formerly known as the Scarborough Malvern LRT, is a proposed light rail line intended to be part of the Toronto subway system in Toronto, Ontario, Canada.
 The line would be entirely within the district of Scarborough.
 It was originally part of Transit City, a 2007 plan to develop new light rail lines along several priority transit corridors in the city.